kaievns/the-log/posts/lead/drafts/four-types-of-work.md

 ## The prioritisation game

-Whichever categorisation system we choose, the next step is basically to negotiate percentage allocations for each category.
+Whichever categorisation system we choose, the next step is normally to negotiate percentage allocations for each category.
 For example:

 - Planned business work (aka the roadmap) - 50%
 - Unplanned business (aka customer feedback) - 30%
 - Maintenance work (aka make engineers shut up) - 20%

 And this is where everyone gets lost in the sauce a bit.
-Each company claiming to find the perfect ratio.
+Each successful company claims to find the perfect ratio.
 Google was famous for having 20% time allocated for "other stuff", and such.

-If your company does something similar, this is a huge step forward from the status quo: the hidden work.
-But, unfortunately it doesn't quite work all that great.
-Basically, there are two problems to this system.
+If your company does something similar, this is a huge step forward from the status quo: the invisible work.
+But unfortunately, it doesn't quite work all that great because there are two problems to this system.

 Firstly, a lot of tasks don't fit neatly into those categories.
 Moreover, people have a tendency to _present_ the work they really want to do as the number one category, the roadmap, even though it's not really that.

-The second problem is that those percent allocations are really subjective.
-The proper percentage allocation will differ greatly on the operational context, business pressures, state of technology, etc. Moreover, it will constantly shift with time as a project/product evolves.
+The second problem is that those percent allocations are rather subjective.
+The optimal percentage allocation will differ greatly on the operational context, business pressures, state of technology, etc. Moreover, it will constantly shift with time as a project/product evolves.